Renting an Apartment in Spain as an Expat: What You Need to Know

 • Facebook Groups – try searching “Apartments in Málaga” or “Expats in Spain”

 💡 Pro tip: Listings in popular cities move fast — message immediately if you’re interested.
 Some landlords rent within days.
+Looking to rent in Málaga?
+Then this article might also be worth a read: Living in Málaga as an Expat: A Realistic and Comprehensive Guide.

 What Documents You’ll Need